RedPitaya/Documentation/appsFeatures/multichannel/multichannel.rst

 Alternative uses of S1 and S2 connectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The S1 and S2 connectors can also be used to connect to external devices directly to the FPGA.
-On Gen 1 boards where SATA connectors are used, this is slightly easier as the connectors are standard SATA.
+On original generation boards where SATA connectors are used, this is slightly easier as the connectors are standard SATA.
 Gen 2 presents a challenge as the S1 and S2 connectors do not support the USB-C standard.

 In either case, connecting external devices to the S1 and S2 connectors requires a modification in the FPGA as the default firmware does not support this feature.